Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Abstract

 \section{Abstract}

-Incorporating deep neural networks in image compressive sensing (CS) receives intensive attentions recently.
-As deep network approaches learn the inverse mapping directly from the CS measurements, a number of models have to be trained, each of which corresponds to a sampling rate.
-This may potentially degrade the performance of image CS, especially when multiple sampling rates are assigned to different blocks within an image.
-In this paper, we develop a multi-channel deep network for block-based image CS with performance significantly exceeding the current state-of-the-art methods.
-The significant performance improvement of the model is attributed to block-based sampling rates allocation and model-level removal of blocking artifacts.
-Specifically, the image blocks with a variety of sampling rates can be reconstructed in a single model by exploiting inter-block correlation.
-At the same time, the initially reconstructed blocks are reassembled into a full image to remove blocking artifacts within the network by unrolling a hand-designed block-based CS algorithm.
-Experimental results demonstrate that the proposed method outperforms the state-of-the-art CS methods by a large margin in terms of objective metrics, PSNR, SSIM, and subjective visual quality.
+Incorporating deep neural networks in image compressive sensing (CS) receives intensive attentions in multimedia technology and applications recently.
+As deep network approaches learn the inverse mapping directly from the CS measurements, the reconstruction speed is significantly faster than the conventional CS algorithms.
+However, for existing network-based approaches, a CS sampling procedure has to map a separate network model.
+This may potentially degrade the performance of image CS with block-wise sampling because of blocking artifacts, especially when multiple sampling rates are assigned to different blocks within an image.
+In this paper, we develop a multi-channel deep network for block-based image CS by exploiting inter-block correlation with performance significantly exceeding the current state-of-the-art methods.
+The significant performance improvement is attributed to block-wise approximation but full-image removal of blocking artifacts.
+Specifically, with our multi-channel structure, the image blocks with a variety of sampling rates can be reconstructed in a single model.
+The initially reconstructed blocks are then capable of being reassembled into a full image to improve the recovered images by unrolling a hand-designed block-based CS recovery algorithm.
+Experimental results demonstrate that the proposed method outperforms the state-of-the-art CS methods by a large margin in terms of objective metrics and subjective visual image quality.
+Our source codes are available at https://github.com/siwangzhou/DeepBCS.